taptalk-io/taptalk-io.github.io/onetalk/channel/kataai-channel.md

 - `message`: An outbound message is sent from OneTalk.
 - `case_closed`: A case is closed from OneTalk.

+> <b>Important!</b><br>Make sure that your API process requests <b>asynchronously</b> and return response as soon as possible.
+Otherwise, the outbound message queue will be held up and may cause delay in message delivery.

 ### HTTP Method

 ```